-1. All persons remain in the basket.
-2. The pilot verifies the terrain is suitable for packing and access of the retrieve crew or consider walking the inflated balloon to a more convenient place if necessary.
-3. Passengers leave basket on pilot's instructions.
-4. Turn the balloon so that the scoop is facing down wind.
+- 1. All persons remain in the basket. - 2.
+The pilot verifies the terrain is suitable for packing and access of the retrieve crew or consider walking the inflated balloon to a more convenient place if necessary. - 3.
+Passengers leave basket on pilot's instructions. - 4.
+Turn the balloon so that the scoop is facing down wind.
 Detach the crown line.
-Instruct the crew where to lay the envelope.
-5. Parachute/ Paralite (s/n up to 2199) Open the DS completely by the red line and deflate the envelope.
-Parachute/Pa- ralite (from s/n 2200) Open the DS completely by the red-white line and deflate the envelope.
-SV, SLV, LV Open the DS completely by the red line and deflate the envelope.
-6. Crown crew pulls the crown line downwind, stabilizing the envelope and helping to lay it in the desired direction, clear of burners and obstacles.
-Other crew members can help to keep the envelope from draping over trees or bushes and assist it in coming down.
-7. Empty the envelope of air by folding it into a long line and expelling the air towards the crown.
+Instruct the crew where to lay the envelope. - 5.
+Open the DS completely by the red line and deflate the envelope.
+Crown crew pulls the crown line downwind, stabilizing the envelope and helping to lay it in the desired direction, clear of burners and obstacles.
+Other crew members can help to keep the envelope from draping over trees or bushes and assist it in coming down. - 6.
+Empty the envelope of air by folding it into a long line and expelling the air towards the crown.